 sudo service apache2 reload

-You can disable your virtual host with the following command:
+Also, you can disable your virtual host with the following command:

 sudo a2dissite virtual_host_file_name

 Or you can use a2enmod for disabling your virtual host.
+Then, reload the Apache again.

-Note: Do not forget after any changes you should reload your apache.
+Note: Do not forget after any changes you should reload your Apache.